santu14/Always-Sunny-Trivia-Quiz/README.md

 # Always Sunny Trivia!
-An Always Sunny in Philadelphi trivia game created with JavaScript, jQuery, HTML, and CSS using local storage to keep high scores.
+Always Sunny in Philadelphia trivia game! this trivia game was created with JavaScript, jQuery, HTML, and CSS using local storage to keep high scores.

 ## How to play
  - Simply press start to begin the game.